Tennis Ball Machines

 Air Pressure Machine

-The first tennis balls machines that were developed did not involve the spinning wheel propulsion.
-Instead, they were powered by air pressure that launched the fired balls out of a tube.
+The first tennis balls machines were powered by air pressure that launched the fired balls out of a tube.
 This type of technology is now outdated, making air pressure machines a cheaper alternative to spinning wheel machines.
-Air pressure machines are available for as little as $269 but do not offer oscillation and require an attachment to change the spin of the ball.
+Air pressure machines are available for as little as around $300 but do not offer oscillation and require an attachment to change the spin of the ball.
 The lack of oscillation means that the machine does not move around, meaning the player can only practice in a single spot of the court at once.

 - Cheaper than spinning wheel machines